Nirvana2027/the-tribe/README.md

 # Project Nirvana 2027

-_A place for the tribe, with courage we uite to redesign our present and the future_
+_A place for the tribe, with courage we unite to redesign our present and the future_

 </header>